Common 2nd line support tasks for data.gov.uk and CKAN

 When logged in as a sysadmin

 you can access a user list.
-This is useful where a publisher does not know their username or no longer has access to their registered email account.
+This is useful where a user does not know their username or no longer has access to their registered email account - it is searchable by email address even though that’s not obvious.

 Creating a user account